pedrorv0106/DAPS/README.md

 [![Build Status](https://travis-ci.org/DAPScoin-Project/DAPScoin.svg?branch=master)](https://travis-ci.org/DAPScoin-Project/DAPScoin) [![GitHub version](https://badge.fury.io/gh/DAPScoin-Project%2FDAPScoin.svg)](https://badge.fury.io/gh/DAPScoin-Project%2FDAPScoin)

-DAPScoin is an open source crypto-currency focused on fast private transactions with low transaction fees & environmental footprint.
-It utilizes a custom Proof of Stake protocol for securing its network and uses an innovative variable seesaw reward mechanism that dynamically balances 90% of its block reward size between masternodes and staking nodes and 10% dedicated for budget proposals.
-The goal of DAPScoin is to achieve a decentralized sustainable crypto currency with near instant full-time private transactions, fair governance and community intelligence.
+DAPScoin is a cutting edge cryptocurrency, with many features not available in most other cryptocurrencies.
-- Anonymized transactions using the [_Zerocoin Protocol_](http://www.dapscoin.org/zdaps).
+- Anonymized transactions using coin mixing technology, we call it _Obfuscation_.
-- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftX_.
+- Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
-- Decentralized blockchain voting utilizing Masternode technology to form a DAO.
-The blockchain will distribute monthly treasury funds based on successful proposals submitted by the community and voted on by the DAO.
+- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 10K DAPS.

 More information at [dapscoin.org](http://www.dapscoin.org) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)